<iframe src="https://www.googletagmanager.com/ns.html?id=GTM-M74D8PB" height="0" width="0" style="display:none;visibility:hidden">

 • Users cannot add or remove accounts from Okta Verify on the device.

-• Enrolled factors on the device are deactivated, and users must re-enroll them when the device is reactivated.
+• Okta deactivates enrolled factors on the device, and users must re-enroll them when the device is reactivated.

-If all rules in the authentication policy that protect a resource require devices to be registered, a user on a deactivated device is denied access to that resource, regardless of the factors they have enrolled.
-If the policy includes rules that allow access from unregistered devices, an end user on a deactivated device might be able to access the resource, but not by using Okta FastPass.
+If all rules in the authentication policy that protect a resource require devices to be registered, Okta denies a user access on a deactivated device, regardless of enrolled factors.
+If the policy includes rules that allow access from unregistered devices, an end user on a deactivated device might still be able to access the resource, but not via Okta FastPass.

 Loading